ganymedelabs/palettepick/README.md

 ## 🙏 Credits

-Icon used in this extension is by [Smashicons](https://www.flaticon.com/free-icons/photos) on Flaticon.
+Icons used in this extension is by [Freepik](https://www.flaticon.com/free-icons/art-and-design) on Flaticon.